 Describing mobile apps as complicated is like calling a drowning person ‘wet’.
 In many ways they represent the pinnacle of what can be delivered technically in an IT environment.
 So no pressure.

-If I were writing an enterprise-scale customer-facing mobile app today, I would start with AWS Mobile or Google Firebase.
+If I were writing an enterprise-scale customer-facing mobile app today, I would start with AWS Amplify or Google Firebase.
 Both of these extraordinarily rich platforms can solve many of the headaches in mobile development.
-Both have services that will let you solve:

 - Authentication: let’s users log in seamlessly, integrate with social sign-ons and identify fraud detection along the way.

 - Messaging: email, SMS, push notifications, integration with Google Now and other smart alerting systems.